 The carrying values of other receivables, accounts payable and accrued liabilities and amounts due to related parties approximate their fair values due to the short period to maturity.
 These financial instruments have no material risk exposure.
 The Company's risk management policies require significant cash deposits or any short-term investments be invested with Canadian chartered banks rated BBB or better, or commercial paper issuers R1/A2/P2 or higher.
 All investments must be less than one year in duration.

-(An Exploration Stage Company) Management's Discussion and Analysis For the Year Ended April 30, 2020
+(An Exploration Stage Company) Management's Discussion and Analysis For the Three Months Ended July 31, 2020

-M. Events After the Reporting Period and Outlook
+K. Events After the Reporting Period and Outlook

-On June 19, 2020, the Company entered into an Agreement with Electrum to acquire Electrum's 60% interest in Southern Silver Holdings Limited (Q - Proposed Transactions).
-There are no other material events subsequent to the date of this document.
+There are no other material events subsequent to the end of the reporting period.
 The Company plans to continue to explore its properties and activities over the ensuing year will focus on this.
 The Company expects to continue its strategy of collaborating with experienced mining companies to acquire and develop other properties and to advance them to production.

-N. Off-Balance Sheet Arrangements
+L. Off-Balance Sheet Arrangements